Ricette di Sicilia

 📦 Storage

-- • Keep filled cannoli in the fridge for up to 2 days.
+- • Store filled cannoli in the fridge and enjoy within two days to keep the filling fresh.

 🍷 Pairing